-Olive Salad with Celery – a healthy, simple side dish
+Mediterranean Olive Salad with Celery Recipe

 And since celery is historically and scientifically noted as an aphrodisiac, I thought it would make the perfect addition to a sensual salad.
 The base of this springtime salad remains as my grandmother made it, with Greek olives.
 But I layered my version with a variety of textures and flavors for a true sensory experience.